msg-DAVID-GmbH/RemoteWorking/04_tools.md

 - video with good quality
 - screen sharing (code review, presenting)
 - knowing everyone's current status
+- collaborative software development (= everything dev-related you can do with your colleagues sitting next to you in an office)
 - collaborative working

 ## hardware: